THERAPY FOR HEALTHCARE WORKERS

 Your World

 So you won’t have to spend time translating the pace, the pressure or why certain moments stay with you.
-I understand the weight of the decisions you have to make, and how easily emotional strain gets pushed aside in order to take care of your patients.
+I understand the weight of the decisions you have to make, and how easily emotional strain gets pushed aside in order to take care of the people around you.

-My goal is to provide you a space that is steady, thoughtful and grounded in the realities of what it’s actually like to work in healthcare.
+My goal is to provide you a space that is steady, thoughtful and grounded in the realities of what it’s actually like to be you!